fhsu-csci441-teamb/RepsNRecord/README.md

 Integrations: Email, SMS, Discord, Slack (for reminders and alerts)

 ✅ Success Criteria

-FitLog will be considered successful if:
+RnR will be considered successful if:

 Users can reliably log their workouts (date, exercise, weights, notes).